dgerabagi/aiascent-dev/prompt.md

 #### A54.
 V2V Academy - Lesson 1.1 - The Virtuoso's Loop
 - **Description:** The detailed content for Lesson 1.1 of the V2V Academy, "The Virtuoso's Loop," designed for the interactive report viewer.
 - **Tags:** v2v, curriculum, lesson plan, workflow, interactive learning

+#### A55.
+V2V Academy - Glossary of Terms
+- **Description:** A comprehensive glossary of key terms and concepts related to the "Vibecoding to Virtuosity" (V2V) pathway and the Data Curation Environment (DCE).
+- **Tags:** v2v, documentation, glossary, definitions, cognitive apprenticeship, context engineering

+#### A56.
+V2V Academy - Practical Exercises Plan
+- **Description:** Outlines the plan for the practical exercises within the V2V Academy, centered on the project of incrementally building a fully functional, AI-powered interactive report viewer.
+- **Tags:** v2v, curriculum, exercises, project-based learning, report viewer, rag

 ### IV.
 Technical Implementation & Guides